Ilkka Tuomisto

-Ilkka Tuomisto (born 19 January 1984) is a Finnish male Paralympic cross-country skier and biathlete.
+Ilkka Tuomisto (born 19 January 1984) is a Finnish male Para cross-country skier and biathlete.
 He has represented Finland at the Paralympics in 2010 and 2014 claiming two medals in his Paralympic career.

 Biography

 Tuomisto was born on 19 January 1984 with his left arm got amputated at his birth.
 He received his first prosthetic arm at the age of five.
 He took the sport of skiing at the age of 18.

 Career

 Tuomisto made his first appearance at the Winter Paralympics in 2010 and managed to claim a bronze medal in the men's 1 km Sprint Classic standing category.
 He was also the flagbearer for Finland at the 2010 Winter Paralympics during the opening ceremony of the multi-sport event.

 He also took part in the 2014 Winter Paralympics and clinched a silver medal in the men's classic style standing category.

 He is qualified to compete at the 2018 Winter Paralympics and took a bronze medal in the men's 1.5 km Sprint Classic standing category.